Privacy Notice: Enquirers

 Please see below for the University of Central Lancashire’s enquirers privacy notice.

 This privacy notice tells you what to expect us to do with your personal information when you register your interest in studying at UCLan.
 Personal information (or personal data) is any information which relates to and identifies you.
-Data protection legislation (the General Data Protection Regulation (GDPR) and the Data Protection Act 2018) set out how we should handle your personal information.
+Data protection legislation (the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018) set out how we should handle your personal information.

 The University of Central Lancashire Higher Education Corporation is the data controller for the personal information we process, unless otherwise stated.
 We are registered with the Information Commissioner’s Office and our registration number is Z5512420.